-As mentioned in my previous blog, the 2013 KPMG project management survey makes sobering reading for New Zealand organisations on their approach to project management.
+As mentioned in my previous blog, the 2013 KPMG project management survey makes sobering reading for New Zealand organisations on their approach to project management and project success.

 One of the more concerning results from the survey shows that Kiwi organisations don’t appear to be doing any better at capturing the business value of their projects compared with those surveyed in the last survey in 2010.